jonathanmaron/image-optimizer/README.md

 # image-optimizer.php

 Image optimization / compression CLI tool.
-This tool optimizes PNG and JPEG files from the CLI, using `pngout`, `pngcrush` and `jpegtran` and can usually reduce the filesize by 10% to 70%.
+This tool optimizes PNG, JPEG and GIF files from the CLI, using `pngout`, `pngcrush`, `jpegtran` and `gifsicle` and can usually reduce the filesize by 10% to 70%.

 As optimzing images is CPU intensive and it may take several minutes for a larger PNG file, `image-optimizer.php` keeps track of which image files it has optimized.
 Each image file will only be optimize once.